Chukotka Autonomous Okrug: Transportation

 Chukotka is mostly roadless and air travel is the main mode of passenger transport.
 There are local permanent roads between some settlements (e.g. Egvekinot-Iultin (200. km)).
 When cold enough, winter roads are constructed on the frozen rivers to connect regional settlements in a uniform network.
 The Anadyr Highway is under construction to link Chukotka to Magadan, and to connect the settlements of Anadyr, Bilibino, Komsomolsky and Egvekinot within Chukotka.

 In 2009, replacement of the emergency bridge through Loren River on the busy local road from Lavrentiya to Lorino (40 km) became the main event in transport in Chukotka.

 The main airport is Ugolny Airport near Anadyr.
 Coastal shipping also takes place, but ice prevents this for at least half the year.

+Local government

+The legislative (representative) body of state power is the Duma of the Chukotka Autonomous Okrug.
+It consists of 15 deputies elected for a term of 5 years.
+As of 2016, it is represented by three factions: United Russia, LDPR, and CPRF.

 Governor

 The current governor of Chukotka is Vladislav Kuznetsov, who replaced Roman Kopin on 15 March 2023.
 Kuznetsov previously served as deputy prime minister of the unrecognized Luhansk People's Republic.

+The governor is elected by universal suffrage for a term of 5 years.

 Roman Abramovich was governor of Chukotka from 2000 to 2008.
 Abramovich had spent over US$1 billion in the region (partly as normal tax payments) on developing infrastructure and providing direct aid to the inhabitants during his time as governor from 2000 until 2008.
 In 2004, there were also reports, however, that Chukotka gave Abramovich's company Sibneft tax breaks in excess of US$450 million.

+On 13 July 2008, the deputies of the Duma of the Chukotka Autonomous Okrug, during a secret ballot, unanimously approved Roman Kopin as governor, whose candidacy was submitted for consideration to the Duma of the Chukotka Autonomous Okrug on 11 July 2008 by Russian president Dmitry Medvedev in connection with the early resignation of Abramovich.
+On 8 September 2013, Kopin was elected governor.

+On 15 March 2023, Vladislav Kuznetsov replaced Kopin as the governor of Chukotka.